Ybalrid/yaz80c/main_rom/README.md

 RAM starts at locaiton 8000h

+The ROM mainly contains various peices of software and routines to deal with the included hardware.

 ## Assembler

 The used assembler to build the ROM is the gnu z80asm from here https://www.nongnu.org/z80asm/

 The build system is based on GNU Make.

+## Monitor

+A machine language monitor called YbaMon will be put at address 1000h